Gear: Skew axes

+Special gear trains

 Rack and pinion

 A rack is a toothed bar or rod that can be thought of as a sector gear with an infinitely large radius of curvature.
 Torque can be converted to linear force by meshing a rack with a round gear called a pinion: the pinion turns, while the rack moves in a straight line.
-Such a mechanism is used in automobiles to convert the rotation of the steering wheel into the left-to-right motion of the tie rod(s).
+Such a mechanism is used in the steering of automobiles to convert the rotation of the steering wheel into the left-to-right motion of the tie rod(s) that are attached to the front wheels.

 Racks also feature in the theory of gear geometry, where, for instance, the tooth shape of an interchangeable set of gears may be specified for the rack (infinite radius), and the tooth shapes for gears of particular actual radii are then derived from that.
 The rack and pinion gear type is also used in a rack railway.

 Epicyclic gear train

 In epicyclic gearing, one or more of the gear axes moves.
 Examples are sun and planet gearing (see below), cycloidal drive, automatic transmissions, and mechanical differentials.